gtri/lowendinsight/README.md

 resolved, if ever reported.
 For example, a repo with a single contributor isn't necessarily bad, but it should be considered with some level of risk.
-Are you or your organization willing to assume ownership (fork) the repository to resolve issues yourself?
-Or if there hasn't been a commit, action against the source repository, in some significant amount of time, can you assume that it is inactive, or just stable?
+Are you or your organization willing to assume ownership (fork) of the repository to resolve issues yourself?
+Or if there hasn't been a commit against the source repository, in some significant amount of time, can you assume that it is inactive, or just stable?

+Again, the intent of LowEndInsight isn't to say that any upstream Open Source dependency is bad, just that the risks should be smartly weighed, and a deeper understanding of the implications should be gained during the decision to use.
+LowEndInsight provides a simple mechanism for investigating and applying basic governance (based on your definition of the tolerance level) and responds with a useful report for integrating into your existing automation.
+Or you can easily use LowEndInsight as an ad-hoc reporting tool.
 ```
 ✗ mix analyze https://github.com/kitplummer/xmpp4rails | jq
 {